Our Lady of Walsingham raised to the rank of

 healing for women

-The Shrine of St Winefride in Holywell, north Wales, has been elevated to the status of a National Shrine for England and Wales.
+The Shrine of St Winefride in Holywell, North Wales, has been elevated to the status of a National Shrine for England and Wales.
 It’s one of the oldest places of pilgrimage in Britain and has an unbroken 1,400-year tradition of pilgrimage.
 The local Catholic bishop, Bishop Peter Brignall of Wrexham, is delighted the Bishops of England and Wales have given the shrine this recognition and wants the shrine to be a beacon of hope and healing for women who have suffered from violence and abuse in parallel with the experiences of the saint herself.
 Read More….

 © Llay/Rossett Parish 2024